 We may earn money or products from the companies mentioned in this post.

-This week I’m starting a new blog series all about the Family Readiness Group (FRG).
+This week I’m starting a new blog series all about the FRG, aka family readiness group.

-That is the most basic textbook definition of what the FRG is.
+That’s the most basic textbook definition of what the Family Readiness Group is.
 More often than not, the FRG does so much more.
-FRGs plan social events, provide guidance and can even become support systems.
+They plan social events, provide guidance and can even become support systems.

-There is typically a key volunteer appointed by the commander who holds the title of FRG Leader.
-In many units this is the spouse of the commander, though in the modern military this is happening less and less.
+There’s typically a key volunteer appointed by the commander who holds the title of FRG Leader.
+In many units this is the spouse of the commander, though in the modern military this happens less and less.
 Either the spouses have a full-time job and don’t have the time, the commander doesn’t have a spouse, or the spouse is just not interested in volunteering on that level within the unit.
 With these cases the FRG Leader is typically the spouse of a senior NCO or one of the other officer’s spouses.

 Other volunteers that work within the FRG with “official” roles are key callers and the treasurer.
 The treasurer is in charge of the informal fund account (more on that later in the blog series!).
 The Key callers, also known as Point of Contacts, assist in disseminating information and roster call downs.